luiz290788/sites.luiz-guilherme.com/apps/personal/content/blog/nx-sites.md

 But you really need to have a good tooling around your monorepo to avoid performance problems while executing tasks inside your monorepo.
 This is not a simple task and the monorepo project that I worked in had a dedicated build team tackling those problems.
-Of course a small company cannot afford a whole team just to babysit your monorepo.
+Of course a small company cannot afford a whole team just to babysit its monorepo.

 ## Nx comes to save you